Indicators

 There is an urgent need for new social housing in Tasmania in addition to what has already been committed.
 Many organisations, including Shelter Tasmania the Australian Council of Social Service (ACOSS) and Everybody’s Home, have called on governments to deliver more social housing to achieve a target of 10% of all dwellings in Australia being social housing.
 Homes Tasmania has committed to delivering around 3,100 social housing dwellings by 2032 — that’s far too few to meet the growing demand in Tasmania.

-TasCOSS is calling on the Tasmanian Government to:
+TasCOSS is calling on the next state government to

 - Take targeted action to significantly reduce the number of applications and people on the social housing waitlist, and reduce the average wait time for social housing for priority applicants.